SabrinaPau/07_eda-project-1/README.md

 ## Getting Started

-- Please create a new repository on GitHub.
+- Please create a new repository on GitHub and invite all team members to collaborate.
 - Create a new virtual environment using:

 ```BASH